xmlking/yeti/config/README.md

         └── staging.yaml
 ```

+we can even have multiple levels of nested overlays

+e.g., base, envs, <regions/zones>

 #### config/base

   Configuration in the directory `config/base` applies to all environments.
 Additional configuration in `config/envs` can modify this configuration.